brentsimmons/DB5/README.md

 ### How it works

 See the demo app.
-You include two classes — VSThemeLoader and VSTheme — and DB5.plist.
+You include two classes — `VSThemeLoader` and `VSTheme` — and `DB5.plist`.
 The plist is where you set values.

-At startup you load the file via VSThemeLoader, then access values via methods in VSTheme.
+At startup you load the file via `VSThemeLoader`, then access values via methods in VSTheme.

 #### VSTheme methods

-Most of the methods are straightforward. -[VSTheme boolForKey:] returns a BOOL, and so on.
+Most of the methods are straightforward. `-[VSTheme boolForKey:]` returns a BOOL, and so on.

 Some of the methods require multiple values in the plist file.
-For instance, -[VSTheme fontForKey:] expects the font name as keyName and the size as keyNameSize.
-See VSTheme.h for more information about these multiple-key values.
+For instance, `-[VSTheme fontForKey:]` expects the font name as `keyName` and the size as `keyNameSize`.
+See `VSTheme.h` for more information about these multiple-key values.

 #### Inheritance